 Stress often ruins a good day.
-Sometimes, you just want to enjoy, but your body doesn’t seem to cooperate with what your mind and heart want to do.
+Sometimes, you want to enjoy, but your body doesn’t seem to cooperate with what your mind and heart want to do.
 You feel too tired or too lazy to do anything.
-If you have been feeling these during menopause, you have to check out a wonderful herb that could help you get rid of these common problems.
+If you have been feeling these during menopause, you have to check out a wonderful herb to help you get rid of these common problems.
 Discover the secrets of Rhodiola below and see how you can take advantage of its nutrients and manage your menopausal symptoms.

 What is Rhodiola?